tak6uch1/TuyAPI_SmartPlug/README.md

 ```
 node get_command.js
 ```
-The following result example tells us that there are 2 commands:
+The following result tells us that there are 2 commands:
 - switch (Boolean)
 - countdown_1 (Integer)
 ```